What is redundancy?

 The selection criteria for redundancy can be based on factors such as skills, qualifications, and the employee's employment record with the company, including attendance, discipline, time keeping etc, however please remember that absence for maternity related illnesses should not be included and additional consideration needs to be given in respect of those with a disability.
-The employer should also be able to demonstrate that a comprehensive consultation procedure had been carried out and that all suitable alternative jobs had been made available to the employee(s), if any such jobs existed.
-If 12 or more redundancies are anticipated within a 30 day period then collective consultatation with employee representatives is a statutory obligation.
+The employer should also be able to demonstrate that a comprehensive consultation process had been carried out and that all suitable alternative jobs had been made available to the employee(s), if any such jobs existed.
+If 12 or more redundancies are anticipated within a 30 day period then collective consultation with employee representatives is a statutory obligation.

 Automatically unfair dismissal

 Under the Employment (Jersey) Law 2003 it is automatically unfair to dismiss a person by reason of redundancy in circumstances where the redundancy applied equally to other employees who have not been made redundant.
-Click on the following link for a Model redundancy procedure and a fair selection process

 What is a suitable alternative?